-How Should You Use Rooting Powder When Propagating Succulents? Â
+How To Use Rooting Powder When Propagating Succulents? Â

 Do not force the powdered end of the succulent into the soil as this will cause the hormone to be scraped away from where it is most needed.

 How should I use rooting powder for succulent leaf cuttings?

 - To start, look for nice, plump leaves on a healthy mother plant.
 You can then use your fingers to gently twist the leaves away from the stem, providing you with a decent leaf cutting.

-Baby plants can then be transplanted into a container filled with nice, well-draining soil.
-It’s okay to now place the propagated cutting under the sun, though you may want to avoid direct sunlight at first to prevent scorching.
+- Keep the cuttings away from direct sunlight to avoid them from being scorched or the soil drying out.
 You only need to mist it with a spray bottle every two or three weeks, or when you notice the soil has become totally dry.

 Do I need to use rooting powder when propagating succulents?

 Succulents, and all other plants, produce their own natural hormones, such as gibberellins, auxins, and cytokinins.
-These hormones are sufficient to stimulate the growth of roots in a vast majority of cases, though this takes longer than using powder or other hormones.
+These hormones are sufficient to stimulate the growth of roots in a vast majority of cases, though this takes longer than using powder or other synthetic hormones.